Rynorbu/AS2025_SWE302_Assignments/Assignment_01/ASSIGNMENT_1_REPORT.md

 - Advanced Redux-Router integration

 **Note on Frontend Coverage:**
-The 40.88% overall coverage reflects that only required components were tested per assignment requirements (20+ component tests, 15+ Redux tests, 5+ integration tests).
-The tested components have excellent coverage (88-100%), demonstrating thorough testing of the required functionality.
+The 77.81% overall coverage reflects comprehensive testing of required components per assignment requirements (20+ component tests, 15+ Redux tests, 5+ integration tests).
+The tested components have excellent coverage (88-100%), demonstrating thorough testing of core functionality.
+This represents a significant improvement from the initial 40.88% coverage.

 ---